UVA-MLSys/Big-Data-Systems/Team 2/Readme.md

 <img width="450" alt="Benchmark 2" src="https://github.com/UVA-MLSys/Big-Data-Systems/blob/be0740cb6a60f8cf9f7f971d3e7ce8d308a8b0de/Team%202/Demonstration%2C%20Visualization%2C%20and%20Testing/benchmark_2.png">

-<img width="450" alt="Benchmark 1" src="https://github.com/UVA-MLSys/Big-Data-Systems/blob/be0740cb6a60f8cf9f7f971d3e7ce8d308a8b0de/Team%202/Demonstration%2C%20Visualization%2C%20and%20Testing/benchmark_1.png">

 Although our initial tests showed the AQS API allowed around 10,000 observations per query with a wall time of about 11.7s for 5,100 observations, our later tests showed some variance from those early queries.
 Our first plot above shows that the AQS API took around 9 seconds to fetch around 10,000 observations.
 But our S3 bucket showed a massive improvement, taking less than a second to fetch around 10,000 observations when queried.

+<img width="450" alt="Benchmark 1" src="https://github.com/UVA-MLSys/Big-Data-Systems/blob/be0740cb6a60f8cf9f7f971d3e7ce8d308a8b0de/Team%202/Demonstration%2C%20Visualization%2C%20and%20Testing/benchmark_1.png">

 This performance held up at scale too.
-Our second plot shows how harshly the AQS API throttles users when they try to query often; attempting to query less then 20,000 observations results in a wall time of over 12 seconds and any larger queries become impractical.
+Our second plot above shows how harshly the AQS API throttles users when they try to query often; attempting to query less then 20,000 observations results in a wall time of over 12 seconds and any larger queries become impractical.
 We were able to query well over 200,000 observations from our S3 bucket with a wall time of around 7 seconds.
 Wall times also appear to scale linearly with query size.
 Considering that 200,000 observations contains over 60 days of data while 20,000 observations contains only about 6 days of data, our process can query much more data at much faster speeds than the current air quality data stream.

 ### Use Cases

 Once the data is stored in the AWS S3 bucket, it is available for immediate access.​ From here, it can be used to develop models, create visualizations, etc. ​For our project, we created several visualizations just to illustrate what can be done with the data in the S3 buckets.
 In reality, the end use of a batch & stream process like this one could be much larger — including weather or health advisories, supporting AI/ML development, or comparing measured and forecasted air quality estimates to help improve forecasting models. ​

-To demonstrate this, we created several visualizations from data pulled from the project S3 bucket.​
+To demonstrate this, we created several visualizations from data pulled from the project S3 bucket.​ Each visualization shows PM2.5 AQI values for simpilicity.

 We selected two dataframes:​
 - One containing global data from 3-26-2024​